huijing/slides/98-front-zurich-2022/README.md

 Grid makes overlapping elements in your design more controllable than other methods which involve absolute positioning, transforms or negative margins.
 Because you can plan how the overlap should occur across the range of viewports you're working with.

+There's more to Grid than what I've mentioned, but this is sufficient for a large range of use cases already.
+A major difference between building layouts with Grid versus other layout models is that CSS grid layouts are “led” by the container.
+You implement your intended layout on the container in a sort of big-picture way, and the items are placed accordingly.

+Whereas the other layout models are item led, where the sizing and positioning of each item is determined by properties on the items themselves.
+It is a little different from what a lot of folks are used to, and perhaps that is a contributing factor to why CSS grid is not as widespread as it could be.

+But it's not like Grid is the end-all-be-all of layout building on the web.
+It is just one more additional tool we have in our toolbox.
+Floats are still great for actually floating content.
+Flexbox is great for handling free space, or the lack thereof, in your layout.
+Grid is perfect for when you want structured rows and columns.

-Most applications have some sort of a design system or at least, some design guidelines to maintain consistency across different pages and components.
+As an application grows bigger, with more features, more components and more pages, you end up having to adopt some sort of design system, or at least, develop some design guidelines to maintain consistency across the application.
+And often, a grid system is part of that.

-Often, a grid system is part of that.
-These are specifications for a rather standard looking 12 column grid.
-Building something like this with CSS is fairly straightforward with CSS grid.
+A common pattern for grid systems in frontend libraries rely on generating all the classes needed for all the percentages needed for the sizing of each item in the grid.
+To migrate from using floats to flexbox is actually not that drastic a refactor, because your sizing still happens on the item class.
+Migrating to grid, on the other hand, is not like a drop-in replacement.

+Let's simplify things a little bit for the sake of discussion.
+Say we have the luxury of implementing a brand new design system, and we want to build out the grid system for that.
+So here, we have these specifications for a rather standard looking grid.
+It has different values to accommodate a range of viewport sizes.

-There are plenty of different approaches you could take to write CSS grid code for an application powered by a Javascript framework.
+There are plenty of different approaches you could take to write CSS grid code to implement this in an application powered by a Javascript framework.
 We'll go through a couple of them just to give you an idea.
 I'm using React here, but I think these ideas are transferable to other frameworks as well.

 One option is to just write the CSS.
 The rationale for this approach is that the grid would inform where everything on the application would sit within the interface.
 Hence, it could live in the global stylesheet that gets loaded everywhere, since the expectation is that it would be used everywhere.